NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     Do not fall-back to sending full QNAME to potentially broken nameservers.
     A lot of domains will not be resolvable when this option in enabled.
     Only use if you know what you are doing.
-    This option only has effect when qname-minimisation is enabled.
+    This option only has effect when
+    :ref:`qname-minimisation:<unbound.conf.qname-minimisation>` is enabled.
     Default is no.

 .. _unbound.conf.aggressive-nsec: